 Music 1

-Scope and sequence
+Sample scope and sequence

-The sample scope and sequence (DOCX 74.5 KB) provides teachers with overviews for programming and assessment in music 1.
+The sample scope and sequence (DOCX 74.5 KB) provides teachers with overviews for programming and assessment in Music 1.

 Preliminary resources

-This 10 week resource package addresses how small ensembles are used in a variety of different genres including medieval, classical, klezmer, 20th century, jazz, musical theatre, and funk fusion.
+This 10-week resource package addresses how small ensembles are used in a variety of different genres including medieval, classical, klezmer, 20th century, jazz, musical theatre, and funk fusion.
 The sequence of learning explores the relationships between the instruments, composition and ensemble techniques integrated by composers and artists.

 This assessment task can be adapted for students studying HSC Music 1.
 Students are required to research the music of a jazz band and discuss how they treat musical concepts and specific performance techniques as well as outlining the influences of jazz in the wider musical context.